BallotReady/api-documentation/README.md

-      include_candidates - choose to include candidates in API response or not include_endorsements - choose to include endorsements in API response or not include_office_holders - choose to include office holders in API response or not include_volunteer_urls  - choose to include volunteer urls in API response or not level - (federal/state/local/county) - return only positions at a single level lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding
+      include_candidates - choose to include candidates in API response or not include_endorsements - choose to include endorsements in API response or not include_office_holders - choose to include office holders in API response or not include_uncertified_candidates  - choose to include uncertified candidates in API response or not include_volunteer_urls  - choose to include volunteer urls in API response or not level - (federal/state/local/county) - return only positions at a single level lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding